iammuhammadnoumankhan/OLLAMA_CHAT/README.md

 ```env
 OLLAMA_HOST=http://localhost:11434
 ```
-or any other url if your ollama is running on a different machine in your network: eg: `http://x.x.x.x:11434`
+or any other URL if your Ollama is running on a different machine in your network, e.g., `http://x.x.x.x:11434`

 **frontend/.env**
 ```env